WebAssembly/tool-conventions/Trail.md

 ### Trail1

-The Trail1 target consists of WebAssembly with the following features:
+The Trail1 target consists of [WebAssembly 1.0] plus the following standardized ([phase-5]) features:

  - [mutable-globals]
  - [multivalue]